Go All Out When You Thank Your Year-End Donors

 Invest in monthly giving

 If you don’t have a robust monthly giving program, you’re missing out on a great way to raise more money.
-Monthly giving is one of the few types of fundraising that saw an increase last year.
+Monthly giving is one of the few types of fundraising that has increased over the last few years.
 It’s good for all nonprofit organizations, but it’s especially beneficial for small nonprofits.

 All it takes is for someone to start giving $5.00 or $10.00 a month (hopefully more).
 These small gifts add up.
 Also, the retention rate for monthly donors is around 90%.
 Plus, they’re more likely to become mid-level, major, and legacy donors.